slsa-framework/slsa/docs/spec/v1.1/threats.md

 </details>

+**TODO:** More threats?

 ### (B) Unintended change to source

 An adversary introduces a change through the official source control management interface without any special administrator privileges.

+The threats in this category are theoretically mitigated by code review or some other quality controls.
+Contrast this with (A), where such controls are ineffective.

+**TODO:** Many readers find the split between (A) and (B) confusing.
+Perhaps we want to organize a different way.

 #### (B1) Submit change without review